SaltyGoo/saltygoo.github.io/_posts/2020-11-13-shuffle-the-mortal-coils.md

 The spell can be reversed and make real snakes into ropes, splicing them together if needed, permanently.

+If you invest 4 dice or more in this spell, the effect becomes permanent.

 ###### snake + rope
 ###### Adapted from [Marvels & Malisons](https://www.drivethrurpg.com/product/211911/Marvels--Malisons)